-- be free of all stains to the upholstery or seat covers if fitted. f) - be free of all splits and tears to the seats, g) - be maintained in an acceptable state of cleanliness, and h) - provide seats functioning in accordance with the Original i) Manufacturers' Specification.
+- f) be free of all stains to the upholstery or seat covers if fitted. - g) be free of all splits and tears to the seats, - h) be maintained in an acceptable state of cleanliness, and - provide seats functioning in accordance with the Original Manufacturers' Specification.